BjornKennethHolmstrom/Spiralize/static/content/guides/spiritual/sections/00-intro/spiral-dynamics-101.md

 **Spiral Tip**: The spiral is a map, not the mystery itself.
 Use it to navigate—then trust your lived experience.

 1. **Locate Yourself**
-   - Use the [Spiral Diagnostics Tool](/guide-spiritual/tools/spiral-diagnostics.md) to identify your *center of gravity*.
+   - Take the [Spiral Dynamics Quiz](https://spiralize.org/quiz) to find your center of gravity.
    - *Note*: You'll resonate with multiple stages—that's normal.

 2. **Honor Your Current Stage**